Photo Copyright Affect Autism

-Last week we helped you determine your child’s sensory profile, or individual differences.
+Last week we helped you determine your child’s sensory profile, or individual differences (“I”).
 We need to keep these differences in mind in every step of setting up a DIR/Floortime program for your child and especially in implementing it.

-The next step in implementing a program for your child will involve using the DIR/Floortime checklist to determine where your child is developmentally.
-This will help you target your interactions with your child.
+The next step in implementing a program for your child will involve using the DIR/Floortime checklist to determine where your child is developmentally (“D”).
+This will help you target your interactions with your child within your warm, safe, and nurturing relationship (“R”).

-Recall that these functional emotional developmental levels are capacities that neurotypical children acquire from birth through to age 4 or 5, but in children with developmental delays they happen at a much slower rate and usually much later.
+Recall that neurotypical children acquire these functional emotional developmental capacities from birth through to age 4 or 5, but in children with developmental delays they happen at a much slower rate and usually much later.

-Take a look at the basic checklist by clicking the link in the green box and it should give you a general idea of what levels your child is capable of, at least for some of the time.
-Children with developmental delays can have some capacities in many of the levels but not all of the time, so there are gaps in development that we aim to fill in.
+Take a look at the basic checklist by clicking the link in the green box and it should give you a general idea of what your child is capable of, at least for some of the time.
+Children with developmental delays can have some capacities in many of the stages but not all of the time, so there are gaps in development that we aim to fill in.

-Click here to see the Functional Emotional Developmental Levels basic chart
+Click here to see the Functional Emotional Developmental Capacities basic chart

-Look at the first functional emotional developmental level (FEDL).
+Look at the first functional emotional developmental capacity (FEDC).
 We want to see your child having shared attention with you and being regulated.
 In order to do this, we need to know in what environment the child is most comfortable.

 If certain sensations are unpleasant for your child, they will find it too difficult to share attention with you because they will be distracted and won’t be able to regulate their emotions.
 They will be unavailable to us.